FIWARE/tutorials.Step-by-Step/docs/working-with-linked-data.md

 ## Interoperability using Linked Data

-The introduction of Linked Data concepts to NSGI has so far marginally increased the complexity of all the context broker requests and we have not yet demonstrated additional benefit.
+The introduction of Linked Data concepts to NGSI has so far marginally increased the complexity of all the context broker requests and we have not yet demonstrated additional benefit.
 The idea behind linked data is to improve data interoperability and remove data silos.